 What information do we collect and how do we use it?

 When you make a claim under your policy, we assist you by collecting information about your claim.
 Sometimes we also need to collect information about you from others.
-We provide this information to your insurer (or anyone your insurer has appointed to assist it to consider your claim, e.g. loss adjusters, medical or legal advisers etc.) to enable it to consider your claim.
+We provide this information to your insurer (or anyone your insurer has appointed to assist it to consider your claim, eg loss adjusters, medical brokers etc) to enable it to consider your claim.
 Again, this information may be passed on to reinsurers.

-From time to time, we will use your contact details to circulate direct marketing communications including offers, competitions, updates and newsletters that are relevant to the services we provide.
+From time to time, Planned Cover will use your contact details to send you direct marketing communications including offers, updates and newsletters that are relevant to the services we provide.
 We always give you the option of electing not to receive these communications in the future.
 You can unsubscribe by notifying us and we will no longer send this information to you.

 When do we disclose your information overseas?

-We will tell you at the time of advising on your insurance if the insurer is overseas and in which country the insurer is located.
-If the insurer is not regulated by laws which protect your information in a way that is similar to the Privacy Act, we will seek your consent before disclosing your information to that insurer.
+If the insurer is not regulated by laws which protects your information in a way that is similar to the Privacy Act, Planned Cover will seek your consent before disclosing your information to that insurer.

 How do we hold and protect your information?